 While tithing funds are used to cover church expenses, that is not the main purpose of tithing.

 Members of the Church of Jesus Christ of Latter-day Saints believe that all blessings come from the Lord.
-Tithing is the opportunity to give 10% back to the Lord to show Him that they remember where blessings come from and that they trust that He will continue to take care of them.
+Tithing is the opportunity to give 10% of one's increase back to the Lord to show Him that they remember where their blessings come from and that they trust that He will continue to take care of them.
 It's an opportunity to prevent selfishness with their material means and to consecrate part of their income to building the Kingdom of God.

 Paying Tithing Via Cash, Check or Money Order

 What Happens to Members Who Don't Pay Tithing?

 In order to maintain a temple recommend and enter the church's dedicated temples, members must pay 10% of their income as tithing.